 As part of the focus in the EU in the past few decades on strengthening the single market in the provision of financial services, increasing numbers of asset management activities in European Economic Area (EEA) Member States2 have been brought within the regulatory perimeter at European level.
 This trend looks likely to continue, at least in the short to medium term, as evidenced by a growing number of EU legislative proposals that are either directly aimed at the investment funds industry or that will nonetheless catch investment funds, investment managers or depositaries within their scope.
 It remains uncertain how the UK’s decision to leave the EU will affect any future EU legislative proposals.

-Traditionally, much of the EU’s legislative activity in financial services has been in the form of directives, which – unlike regulations – are not directly binding on Member States and do not have legal effect until transposed by the Member States into their national laws.
+Traditionally, much of the EU’s legislative activity in financial services has been in the form of directives, which – unlike regulations – are not directly applicable within Member States and do not have national legal effect (except in limited specific circumstances) until transposed by the Member States into their national laws.
 Following changes to the European supervisory architecture and the proposal to introduce a single rule book for financial services, the introduction of new EU rules relevant to financial services increasingly takes the form of directly applicable regulations.

 II EUROPEAN REGULATORY AND SUPERVISORY FRAMEWORK